God's Country (album)

-God's Country is the debut studio album by American rock band Chat Pile.
-The album was released on July 29, 2022 through The Flenser Records.
+God's Country is the debut studio album by American rock band Chat Pile, released on July 29, 2022, through the Flenser.
 It received universal critical acclaim, including the "Best New Music" honor from Pitchfork, and earned honors on several publications' year-end lists.

 Background and themes

-Following the release of two EPs in 2019 and a cover of Sepultura's "Roots Bloody Roots" for a compilation by the band's record label, Chat Pile announced their debut album God's Country on May 24, 2022 alongside its lead single "Slaughterhouse".
+Following the release of two EPs in 2019 and a cover of Sepultura's "Roots Bloody Roots" for a compilation by the band's record label, Chat Pile announced their debut album God's Country on May 24, 2022, alongside its lead single "Slaughterhouse".
 Subsequent singles "Why" and "Wicked Puppet Dance" were also released prior to the album.
 The band performed a show in its hometown of Oklahoma City on the day of the album's release and also immediately sold out two October dates in New York City.

 The album cover is a photograph of the Oklahoma County Detention Center, where eleven people died in 2022 before the album's release.
 Bassist Stin said, "That punitive, authoritarian hand is always right over you at any given time."